 And it worked.
 By developing, growing, and maintaining this habit by putting systems and structures in place that guaranteed productivity and time management – my creative skills grew.
 So did my level of joy and my feeling of freedom to express myself.
 The more I created, the more my eyes opened to all the other possibilities available to me.

 Eventually, after over 25 years in Aviation Construction Management, where I successfully managed over $8 Billion in construction contracts (if that doesn’t take creativity, I don’t know what does!), I left to focus on my creative work.
-My original art is available for purchase on Etsy, with reproduction images available on home decor via Fine Art America / Pixels.
-My portfolio is available for viewing here on my Art Gallery Page and over at Artwork Archive.
+My portfolio is available for viewing here on my Art Gallery Page and available for purchase via Artwork Archive.

 I create and sell bright, bold, abstract textured fiber paintings.
 I’ve written a short book of poetry available on Amazon (the link to buy is in the sidebar).
-I’m also currently writing an intrigue/romance novel as well as the essays I post regularly here on my website.
+I’ve also written an intrigue/romance novel as well as the essays I post here on my website.